Some notes on the leather used at Louise Goods - and some helpful advice when selecting a color:

 I frequently pair copper rivets with brass hardware - mixed metals can be really beautiful and this is no exception.
 Copper rivets are also technically stronger than the brass and nickel "jiffy" rivets, but this is kind of like comparing a Ferrari and a BMW - one may be marginally fancier/stronger than the other, but they'll both get you where you need to go without the wheels falling off (or your rivets popping off).

 For zippers - Riri, 100%, unless otherwise specified in a one-off piece.
-Riri zippers are smoother than YKK, and the brass they use matches the rest of our hardware better than the YKK gold option.
+Riri zippers are really smooth, the teeth are well-polished, and the zipper pull options are really high quality.